Chicago Neck Pain and Shoulder Pain Specialist

 No one should live with pain on a daily basis.

-Our resident chiropractor and physical therapist, Dr Daniel Jacobazzi, shares his expertise on dealing with neck and shoulder pain.
+Our resident physical therapist and sports chiropractor, Dr. Daniel Jacobazzi, shares his expertise on dealing with neck and shoulder pain.
 Read on for all the information you need about the causes, management and treatment of neck and shoulder pain.

 What Causes Neck and Shoulder Pain?